xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 # 1. Introduction

 A desirable feature of chain of thought is that it is *faithful*---meaning that the chain of thought is an accurate representation of the model's internal reasoning process.
-Faithful reasoning would be a very powerful tool for interpretability: if chains of thought were faithful, in order to understand a model's reasoning, we could simply read its stated reasoning.
+Faithful reasoning would be a very powerful tool for interpretability: if chains of thought were faithful, in order to understand a model's internal reasoning, we could simply read its stated reasoning.

-However, previous work has shown that LLMs do not necessarily have this property.
-For example, Turpin et al. (2023) show that adding biasing features can cause a model to change its answer and generate plausible reasoning to support it, but the model will not mention the biasing feature in its reasoning.[^1] Similarly, Lanham et al. (2023) explore model behavior when applying corruptions to the chain of thought, finding that in many cases, the model's final answer is not directly dependent on the chain of thought.[^2] Their experiments bear similarity to those done by Gao (2023)[^4] showing that some GPT models arrived at the correct answer to arithmetic word problems even when an intermediate step in the chain of thought was perturbed (by adding +/- 3 to a number).
+Previous work has shown that LLMs are not necessarily faithful.
+Turpin et al. (2023) show that adding biasing features can cause a model to change its answer and generate plausible reasoning to support it, but the model will not mention the biasing feature in its reasoning.[^1] Lanham et al. (2023) explore model behavior when applying corruptions to the chain of thought, and show that models ignore chain of thought when generating their conclusion for many tasks.[^2] Similarly, Gao (2023)[^4] shows that some GPT models arrive at the correct answer to arithmetic word problems even when an intermediate step in the chain of thought is perturbed (by adding $\pm 3$ to a number).

 Cumulatively, previous work has rejected the hypothesis that LLMs' final answers are solely a function of their chain of thought, i.e., that the causal relationship follows this structure: